zowe/zowe-explorer-vscode/docs/early-access/v3/Extenders.md

 - `ICommand.issueUnixCommand` added for issuing Unix Commands
 - Optional `ICommand.sshProfileRequired` API returning a boolean value for extenders that would like to use the ssh profile for issuing UNIX commands via Zowe Explorer.
 - `ProfilesCache.convertV1ProfToConfig()` added for migrating v1 profiles to a global team configuration file.
+- Marked `getJobsByParameters` as a required function for the `MainframeInteraction.IJes` interface.